5afe/safe-apps-workshop/counter-safe-app-frontend/README.md

-# Safe App using Web3 onboard
+# Safe App using Safe Apps SDK

 In this example we will guide you throught the important points to create a Safe App specifically for the Safe using the [Safe Apps SDK](https://github.com/safe-global/safe-apps-sdk)